A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-We hope you find this quadratic equation solver useful.
-We encourage you to plug in different values for a, b, and c.
-But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
+We hope you find this quadratic equation calculator useful.
+We encourage you to try it with different values, and to read the explanation for how to reach your answer.
+But we totally understand if you just want to use it to find the answers you're looking for.
 Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.